 “Second opinions in the pathology report is important too.
 A second or third pathologist view of the biopsy samples can be lifesaving, if the cancerous tissue is missed or not graded appropriately in previous reports” noted Dr. Samadi.
 “Keep on fighting to get the care you deserve.
 As an oncologist, who has seen thousands of men from every corner of the globe with prostate cancer, I can tell you without question that patients know what is best for their health and quality of life.
 Learn to act on that knowledge and understand all your treatment options before you make a choice.”

 ABOUT DR. DAVID SAMADI

 Dr. David Samadi is a board certified urologic oncologist trained in open and traditional and laparoscopic surgery and is an expert in robotic prostate surgery.
-He is Chairman of Urology, Chief of Robotic Surgery at Lenox Hill Hospital.
-He is also part of the Fox News Medical A Team as a medical correspondent.
+He is Chairman of Urology, Chief of Robotic Surgery at St. Francis Hospital.
 He has dedicated his distinguished career to the early detection, diagnosis and treatment of prostate cancer and is considered one of the most prominent surgeons in his field.
 Learn more at prostatecancer911.com.
 Visit Dr. Samadi’s blog at SamadiMD.com.